trumanders/Game-Of-Life/README.md

 # Game-Of-Life

-This is my first try of making Conway's Game of Life was in Basic (qBasic64), but this is my first try using C# and Windows Forms.
-I plan on making a better working one using WPF, or something else.

-You start

 Conway's Game of Life rules:

 The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of